Gallatin, Tennessee: Government

 Gallatin has a Mayor-Council government (Weak Mayor Form).
 The City Council is made up of seven elected officials: five are elected from single-member districts within the city limits, and two members are at-large.
 Of these seven council members, one is elected by members of the council as Vice-Mayor to serve a limited term.
 Meetings are presided over by the Mayor, who is elected at-large by voters of the city.

 The City Recorder/City Judge is entrusted with two major functions: administering the city judicial system and maintaining vital city records, billing, and licensing services.
 These services include collecting city property taxes, ensuring liquor store compliance, and issuing taxi-cab and beer permits.
 City residents can pay utility bills, purchase city trash cans, apply for property tax rebates and city business licenses at the City Recorder/City Judge office.

 The City Attorney oversees, prepares, reviews, and interprets ordinances, resolutions, and contracts; provides legal support to the Mayor, City Council, staff, boards and committees; and manages litigation in which the city may be involved.
 Periodic updating of the Gallatin Municipal Code, published by the Municipal Code Corporation, is coordinated by the City Attorney.
 The Municipal Code includes the City Charter, as well as other City ordinances which are permanent.

 Education

-Board of Education
+Board of education

 Gallatin's schools are governed by the Sumner County Board of Education.
 The board consists of eleven elected representatives from each of the eleven single-member districts in the county.
 The members serve staggered four-year terms.
-They oversee the Director of Schools, Del Phillips, who serves under contract to the board.
+They oversee the Director of Schools, Dr. Scott Langford, who serves under contract to the board.
 The board conducts monthly meetings that are open to the public.
-The school system's General Purpose School Fund budget during the 2020–21 school year was approximately $271 million.
+The school system's General Purpose School Fund budget during the 2025–26 school year was approximately $402 million.

 The county-wide school system consists of approximately 4,300 employees and 49 schools.
 The system has more than 180 bus routes which cover more than 6000 mi per day.
 The floor space in all of the county's schools totals more than 100 acre.
 Approximately 29,400 students were enrolled in the county school system as of August 2020.